 The Case of Illiberal Anti-LGBTQ+ Networks

 Research on transnational networks is often focused on how these relational patterns advance tenets of contemporary liberalism and hold states accountable to corresponding global norms like democracy, human rights, and environmental protections (Keck and Sikkink 1998).
 Consequently, any attention to how finances move through and affect these structures similarly centers liberal ends (Sperling et al. 2001).
 In fact, because of this common link between foreign dollars and liberal, democratic values, dozens of states have implemented severe limits on foreign funding to domestic civil society organizations; one manifestation of growing illiberalism (Bromley et al. 2018).
 Yet, these funding restrictions are paradoxical as many civil society organizations promoting illiberal values within these states also participate in growing transnational networks (Atalay 2022; Korolczuk and Graff 2018; Kovats 2017).
-Nevertheless, as transnational illiberal networks grow and their consequences more acute, there is a pressing need to understand from where they are getting their resources and what triggers these investments.
+Nevertheless, as transnational illiberal networks grow and their consequences become more acute, there is a pressing need to understand from where they are getting their resources and what triggers these investments.

 To address this broad topic, we apply our theoretical framework to transnational anti-LGBTQ+ networks.
 We do so because anti-LGBTQ+ and corresponding anti-gender networks represent the forefront of (il)liberal divides (Paternotte and Kuhar 2017; Velasco forthcoming).
 Though forming in the mid-1990s, these networks are increasingly effective at curtailing LGBTQ+ rights around the world (Velasco forthcoming).
 Moreover, political elites can leverage support from these actors to legitimize cracking down on (unfavorable) civil society organizations, undermining judicial independence, limiting the content of and access to free speech, and further consolidating their power in the name of protecting the nation (Currier 2010; McKay and Angotti 2016; Weiss and Bosia 2013).
 To finance this work, present scholarship makes clear that actors in the U.S. are critical, especially evangelicals (xx; xx).
 But why do U.S. actors play this role?
 If illiberal networks are an emergent force, it portends that illiberal, anti-LGBTQ+ actors in the U.S. are also newly shifting resources internationally.
-Investigating the processes that enable these investments into illiberal outcomes, then, expands current knowledge of the forces triggering the current post-liberal shift.
+Investigating the processes that enable these investments toward illiberal outcomes, then, expands current knowledge of the forces triggering the current post-liberal shift.

 Before offering an explanation behind U.S. actors’ role within these anti-LGBTQ+ efforts, Figure 1 first tracks the volume and priority of international funding by these entities.
 We begin with Figure 1 to illuminate the magnitude of these financial investments and descriptively assess whether shifts are noticeable.
 Figure 1A highlights average foreign expenditures by anti-LGBTQ+ nonprofits within the U.S., compared to all others.
 As can be seen, in 2013, the average anti-LGBTQ+ organization spent $50,000 abroad – this translates to over $57 million dollars spent by all these nonprofits (i.e., this sum excludes private foundations, corporations, etc.).
 For reference, in 2013, only $24.5 million was spent internationally for pro-LGBTQ+ causes by all actors – including nonprofits but also private foundations, corporations, and anonymous sources (Kan 2014).
 Importantly, there is a noticeable increase over time as well.
 But as a budgetary priority (Figure 1B), international expenses seem to be holding steady after the 2013-2014 drop.
 Nevertheless, this is a significant sum of money from the U.S. shaping anti-LGBTQ+ causes around the world.